 The Norway rat is easily recognizable by its coarse brown or gray fur.
 They are also known as brown rats, common rats, or sewer rats.
 The brown rat can vary in length depending on its living conditions and can grow up to ten inches long, with a tail as long as its body.
 On average, the rat weighs about 19 ounces.
 It is not uncommon for large males to reach a full 32 ounces.

 Norway rats are most easily spotted at night when they are most active.
 These critters are likely to be scurrying or swimming, but they make for very poor climbers.
 Norway rats were once thought to have a superior thinking ability similar to humans, called meta-cognition, but it is now widely accepted that the behaviors rats display are due more to conditioning than any actual elevated thought process.

 Norway rats are commonly found living near humans.
 Alternatively, the animals prefer damp conditions that have an abundance of greenery, such as a riverbank.
 Urban-dwelling Norway rats do not travel as far each day as their country counterparts.

 This common mouse lives to eat and will eat almost anything.
 As with any species, the Norway rat’s habitat relies heavily upon the nearest food source.
 These pests will usually stay within about 70 feet of their nest, so if you see one out and about, chances are, the rat nest is close by.

-Norway rats inhabit nearly every region in the world, with the few exceptions of the Arctic, Antarctica, as well as some remote islands.
+Norway rats inhabit nearly every region in the world, with the few exceptions being the Arctic, Antarctica, and some remote islands.

 Control Or Elimination